Matt Wilkinson, Founder of Bizink, knows websites and the steps to getting accounting clients with your content.

 In the accounting world, most firms neglect the crucial step of building up their expertise on their site for potential clients to see.
 Matt started his company to change this.

-In this episode of the Grow Your Firm Podcast, David Cristello and Matt Wilkinson discuss:
+In this episode of Grow Your Firm Podcast by Jetpack Workflow Software, David Cristello and Matt Wilkinson discuss:

 - The one question to ask in order to write the absolute best content.

 - Writing better than your competition and getting accounting clients with your content

 - How you can turn website visitors into leads

 - Bizlink – Matt Wilkinson’s company

 - How to Grow Your Accounting Firm, Manage Staff & Much More